Tapad/sbt-hadoop-oss/README.md

 ## Contributing

 ### Project structure
-- plugin
-- library
+- root (.)

-#### plugin
+#### root
-An sbt plugin and underlying interface used to publish artifacts to HDFS.
+The sbt plugin and underlying interface used to publish artifacts to HDFS.

-#### library
-Supporting library code leveraged by the plugin.

 ### Running tests
 The main features and functionality of `sbt-hadoop` are tested using sbt's [`scripted-plugin`](https://github.com/sbt/sbt/tree/0.13/scripted). `scripted` tests exist in the `src/sbt-test` directory of the root project.

-To run these tests, issue `scripted` from an sbt session after targeting the plugin subproject:
+To run these tests, issue `scripted` from an sbt session:

 ```
 $ sbt
-> project plugin
 > scripted
 ```